-Apply mulch close to plant stems.
-The sharp edges of the hull may cut the fragile plant stems.
+Apply the cocoa bean husk mulch close to plant stems.
+The sharp edges of the cocoa bean hull mulch may cut the fragile plant stems.
 One inch of cocoa mulch gives lovely coverage to your garden, even though the package calls for two.

 You should also wear dark or old clothes to put it down as the mulch can stain your clothing – just as a chocolate bar would.
 Due to its dry nature, you will want to put it down on a day that is not very windy because it may blow around and cause you trouble.